semantic-logs/spec/README.md

 * Human-readable.
 * Most compact human-readable encoding possible.
+* Multi-line string should only appear in the message field.
+If they appear in any other field, then they must be escaped.

 Logfmt entries are one ore more lines long.
 A line is grouped with the previous line when any mandatory field is missing.
 The extra lines are appended with their leading new line to the message field